Rohit2216/motionless-division-7590/README.md

 # sephora.com_Clone_Project
 ---

- This project is a clone of HealthKart.com which is an online portal for Dietary supplements and health devices in the Health care industry in India.
-Prashant Tandon and Sameer Maheshwari founded the company in 2011.
- This company lead to the expansion of Fitness, Weight gain, Weight loss etc categories further in the e-health space.
+ This project is a clone of Sephora.nnnow.com Sephora India online is a powerful beauty presence in the digital space, thanks to its unparalleled assortment of prestige products in every category, unbiased service from beauty experts, interactive shopping environment, and innovation.

 ----